Chex Quest

-Chex Quest is a non-violent first-person shooter video game created in 1996 and released in 1997 by Digital Café, originally intended as a Chex cereal promotion aimed at children aged 6–9 and up.
+Chex Quest, a non-violent first-person shooter video game created in 1996 and released in 1997 by Digital Café, was a video game originally intended as a Chex cereal promotion aimed at children aged 6–9 and up.
 It is a total conversion of the more explicitly violent video game Doom (specifically The Ultimate Doom version of the game).
-Chex Quest won both a Golden EFFIE Award for Advertising Effectiveness and Golden Reggie Award for Promotional Achievement in 1998, and it is known today for having been the first video game ever to be included in cereal boxes as a prize.
-The game's cult following has been described by the press as being composed of unusually devoted fans of an advertising vehicle from a bygone age.
+Chex Quest won both a Golden EFFIE Award for Advertising Effectiveness and Golden Reggie Award for Promotional Achievement in 1998.
+It is known today for having been the first video game ever to be included as a cereal box prize.
+The game's cult following has been described as being composed of unusually devoted fans of an advertising vehicle from a bygone age.

-In 2019, General Mills rereleased Chex Quest and its previously unofficial 2008 sequel, and presented a mini-documentary on YouTube.
+In 2019, General Mills re-released Chex Quest, as well as its previously unofficial 2008 sequel, and produced a mini-documentary available on YouTube.

 Gameplay

 The Chex Warrior "zorching" a Flemoid.
-Note the lack of lucid violence and gore.
+Note the lack of lurid violence and gore.

 Originally based on the Doom engine, the gameplay present in Chex Quest is substantially identical to its predecessor.
 The game is played in a first person perspective with the player character navigating through quasi-3D environments while enemies attempt to attack and immobilize him.
 Along the way, various cereal-themed power-ups, weapons, and ammunition can be found that can boost the player character's health and make him better able to counterattack or flee his enemies.
 When the final boss is defeated in the last level, the game is won.

 A few notable differences from Doom are evident, however, regarding enemy profiles (specifically the loss of long-range attacks in low-level enemies and the loss of movement in high-level enemies) and the number of levels in each world (restricted to 5 levels in Chex Quest).